What are the risks and discomforts?

 Can my participation in the study end early?

-The research coordinator may withdraw you from this study if you don’t show up for your study visits or if you don’t follow the diet.
-Also, if the research coordinator feels that it would be in your best medical interests to withdraw from the study.
+The research coordinator may withdraw you from this study if you don’t show up for your study visits without previous notice for rescheduling or if she feels that it would be in your best medical interests to withdraw from the study.
+We will be assessing compliance to the diet on a weekly basis and if the overall compliance below 90% is observed (including food consumed in addition to the menu), participants will be excluded before the end of the study.
+Incentives will be given only to participants who successfully complete their participation in the study.

 Will I be paid to be in the research?